05/04/2021 03:00 PM House STATE AFFAIRS

 proposed legislation would have clarified that if the vacancy

-was within the 30 days prior to the start of the next
+were within the 30 days prior to the start of the next

 Further, whoever was elected come the start of the next

-legislative cycle, would fill the vacant seat.
+legislative cycle would fill the vacant seat.
 He expressed his

 hope that HB 124 would clarify any existing ambiguity that had